Screenings and Treatments

 Hematology includes a variety of blood disorders that may or may not be cancer-related.
 Hematology patients receive individual treatments based on their current condition and diagnosis.

 Our medical oncology team delivers personal, one-on-one care, recognizing that each patient is unique.
 As treatments often last several weeks, staff members focus on building relationships with patients and their families.
-Developing trust creates a strong bond, allowing team members to understand a patient's concerns.
 We encourage patients and family members to ask questions.
 Infusion bays have individual television screens, and most of the infusion chairs are heated for patient comfort.
-Our oncology nurses are highly trained in the cancer care process.

 Medical oncology refers to the delivery of medications (chemotherapy) either through injection or pills.
 These medications are designed to destroy or inhibit cancerous cells within the body.
 Chemotherapy treatments can be quite complex.
-A team of physicians—through our affiliation with the Norton Cancer Institute—provides treatment solutions based on personal knowledge and guidelines established by the National Comprehensive Cancer Network (NCCN).
+A team of physicians provides treatment solutions based on personal knowledge and guidelines established by the National Comprehensive Cancer Network (NCCN).
 Using national guidelines assures patients that treatments at KDH follow accredited guidelines based on the type and stage of cancer involved.

 We offer patients the latest innovations in cancer care, offering world-class cancer care right here in Madison.
 There simply isn't a reason for patients to travel an hour or more to receive advanced care.